Resetting the Optimizer in Deep RL: An Empirical Study: Revisiting Adam in RL Optimization

-before finally updating the network parameters: $w^{i}\leftarrow w^{i-1}-\alpha m^{i}/(\sqrt{v^i} + \epsilon)\ ,$ with a small hyper-parameter $\epsilon$ that prevents division by zero.
-We now present the pseudocode of DQN with the Adam Optimizer.
+As explained before, in deep RL we often minimize a sequence of loss functions, unlike the standard usecase of Adam above where we minimize a fixed loss.
+We now present the pseudocode of DQN with Adam.
 Notice that in this pseudocode we do not present the pieces related to the RL agent's environmental interactions to primarily highlight pieces pertaining to how $\theta$ and $w$ are updated.
+We use $t$ to denote the sequence of loss functions (outer iteration), and we use $k$ to denote each gradient step (inner iteration) in a fixed outer iteration $t$.
+One can present the code with these two indices, but to simplify the presentation, we use a third index $i$ that is incremented with each gradient step.

-From the pseudocode above, first notice that if the counter $i$ is not reset, then the debiasing quantities ${1-\text{power}(\beta_1,i)}$ and ${1- \text{power}(\beta_2,i)}$ quickly go to 1 and so the debiasing steps will have minimal effect on the overall update, if at all.
-In absence of resetting, the optimization strategy could then be thought of as initializing the first ($m$) and the second ($v$) moment estimates at each iteration $t$ by whatever their values were at the end of the previous iteration $t-1$.
+From the pseudocode above, first notice that if the index $i$ is not reset, then the debiasing quantities ${1-\text{power}(\beta_1,i)}$ and ${1- \text{power}(\beta_2,i)}$ quickly go to 1 and so the debiasing steps will have minimal effect on the overall update, if at all.
+In absence of resetting, the optimization strategy could then be thought of as initializing the first-order ($m$) and the second-order ($v$) moment estimates at each iteration $t$ by whatever their values were at the end of the previous iteration $t-1$.
 This seems like an arbitrary choice, one that deviates from design decisions that were made by Adam~\citep{KingmaB14}.

-This choice makes some sense if the optimization landscape in the previous iterations closely resembles that of the current iteration, but it is not clear that this will always be the case in deep RL.
+This choice makes some sense if the optimization landscape in the previous iterations is similar to that of the current iteration, but it is not clear that this will always be the case in deep RL.
 In cases where this is not the case, the agent can waste many gradient updates just to ``unlearn" the effects of the previous iterations on the internal parameters $m$ and $v$.
 This is a contamination effect that plagues RL optimization as we later demonstrate.
-Fortunately, there is a remarkably easy fix for this problem.
-Note, that the Adam optimizer is fully equipped to deal with reinitializing the moment estimates to $\text{0}$, because the introduced bias due to resetting is dealt with adequately by performing the debiasing step.
-We next show that resetting can hedge against contamination.
-Finally, note that this is an inexpensive and convenient fix in that it adds no computational cost to the baseline algorithm, nor does it add any new hyper-parameter to the algorithm.
+Fortunately, there is a remarkably easy fix.
+Note that the Adam optimizer is fully equipped to deal with resetting the moment estimates to $\textbf{0}$, despite the bias it introduces, because the bias is dealt with adequately by performing the debiasing step.
+Finally, note that this is an inexpensive and convenient fix in that it adds no computational cost to the baseline algorithm, nor does it add any new hyper-parameter.